“The Weissenborn lap steel guitar creates a very special atmosphere and Neil plays it extremely well.. very, very nice indeed”

-He has performed live at international festival and theatre venues and composed music for film and video within a wide cross section of musical genres.
+Neil has performed live at international festival and theatre venues and composed music for film and video within a wide cross section of musical genres.

-He has performed with: Tam White, Boz Burrell, Camille O'Sullivan, Peter Straker, Maggie Bell, Jim Diamond, Brian Kellock, Stuart Mitchell (Classic FM composer), Dave Heath, Aqua Bassino, John Burgess, The Lorna Reid Quintet and many more.
+He has worked with: Tam White, Boz Burrell, Camille O'Sullivan, Peter Straker, Maggie Bell, Jim Diamond, Brian Kellock, Stuart Mitchell (Classic FM composer), Dave Heath, Aqua Bassino, John Burgess, The Lorna Reid Quintet and many more.

 Recently featured on BBC Radio Scotland, he is currently writing original compositions for film /TV and collaborating on recording projects with cross-genre musicians.

 "This is fabulous, evocative, emotional music"